 Parameters of the neighborhood: 8th, 16th & 17th arrondissements

 The Champs-Élysées cuts through this area like an asphalt river—it’s the widest boulevard in Paris.
 Crossing the street here feels a bit like traversing a raging torrent (be sure to wait for the light).
-There are fans and foes of this epic roadway.
+This epic roadway has its fans and foes.
 Some find its lights and sparkles good clean fun, while others dismiss it as crass and commercial.
-However you feel about the street itself, you’re bound to be impressed by the Arc de Triomphe, which lords over the boulevard from its western tip.
-To the south of the Champs are some of the most expensive stores, restaurants, and homes in the city (particularly around Ave.
+No matter how you may feel about the street itself, you’re bound to be impressed by the Arc de Triomphe, which lords over the boulevard from its western tip.
+To the south of the Champs are some of the most expensive stores, restaurants, and homes in the city (particularly around av.
 Montaigne).
-To the north, a largely residential area extends up to the beautiful Parc Monceau, which is surrounded by some equally delightful museums, like the Musée Jacquemart-André and the Musée Nissim de Camondo.
+This is also where you’ll find the new Musée Yves Saint Laurent, dedicated to the couturier’s life and career.
+To the north, a largely residential area extends up to the beautiful Parc Monceau, which is surrounded by some equally delightful museums, such as the Musée Jacquemart-André and the Musée Nissim de Camondo.

-To the west, the illustrious Seizième (sez-ee-em, 16th), is the most exclusive arrondissement of the city.
+To the west, the illustrious Seizième (sez-ee-em, 16th arrond.), is the most exclusive arrondissement of the city.
 Lying on the outer western edge of the city, this residential area is packed with magnificent 19th-century residences and apartment houses, as well as many fine parks and gardens.
 In fact, the arrondissement shares its western border with the Bois de Boulogne, one of the city’s two huge wooded parks.
 While the 16th is not known for its liveliness, it is graced with a terrific array of museums.
-The Palais de Chaillot shelters the Cité de l’Architecture, just down the street is the vast Musée Guimet, and a little farther on there are two modern art museums in the Palais de Tokyo, not to mention a half-dozen others, like the Marmottan, sprinkled around the arrondissement.
+The Palais de Chaillot shelters the Cité de l’Architecture and the Musée de l’Homme, just down the street is the vast Musée National des Arts Asiatiques Guimet, and a little farther on there are two modern art museums in the Palais de Tokyo, not to mention a half-dozen others, like the Marmottan, sprinkled around the arrondissement.
 And a stop at the esplanade on the Place du Trocadéro is a must.
 Between the two wings of the Palais de Chaillot is a superb view of the Eiffel Tower, which you can walk to by strolling down the hill through the Jardins du Trocadéro.

 Best for: Restaurants, nightlife, atmosphere